-The social sensing workshop (started in 2015) is a multidisciplinary meeting place that brings together social scientists and computer scientists, interested in social media analysis, around research that interprets social media as measurement instruments.
+The social sensing workshop (started in 2015) is a multidisciplinary meeting place that brings together social scientists, computer scientists, cognitive scientists, and other disciplines interested in social media analysis, around research that interprets social media as measurement instruments.
 Social media democratized information production offering an unprecedented view into human habits, customs, culture, stances, and indeed descriptions of physical events that transpire in the world.
-They also give unprecedented opportunities to spread misinformation, influence opinion, distract from truth, or advance specific agendas, hidden or overt.
-What are scientific foundations for modeling this new communication channel?
-How to exploit information media signals to better understand social systems, communities, and each other?
-How to identify and remove noise and misuse of this medium?
-If social media are measurement instruments, what specifically can one measure, what underlying theory allows one to do so, and what applications are enabled by the endeavor?
-Traditional sensors in physical domains respond to signals with well-understood behaviors and propagation models.
-What can one learn from physical signal processing literature to enable novel social media analysis methods?
-This scope brings about new interdisciplinary research challenges and opportunities at the intersection of communication and sensing, social network analysis, information theory, data mining, natural language processing, artificial intelligence, and social science.
+They also give unprecedented opportunities to spread misinformation, influence opinion, change beliefs, distract from truth, or advance specific agendas, hidden or overt.
+The potential of social media to influence populations has brought about interest in understanding human belief dynamics and their relation to social media influence, whether by means of benign information sharing or coordination to alter people’s opinions, emotions, behaviors, or understanding of events.
+What are the scientific foundations for modeling social media as a new communication, measurement, and influence channel?
+How to utilize information media signals to better understand social systems, communities, and each other?
+How to identify and mitigate misuse of this medium?
+What specifically can one measure or influence, what underlying theoretical framework allows one to do so, and what applications are enabled by the endeavor?
+Since measurement and influence operations are well‐studied in many physical domains, what can one learn from the physical domain (e.g., from the signal processing literature, management systems, or process control) to enable novel social media analysis methods?
+This scope brings about new interdisciplinary research challenges and opportunities at the intersection of communication, sensing, social network analysis, information theory, data mining, natural language processing, artificial intelligence, cognitive models, and social sciences.

 March 27, 2022April 10, 2022

 ICWSM‐2022 Workshops Day: June 6, 2022